GoHypernet/hypernet-protocol/packages/contracts/README.md

 `allowTransfers` to `false`.
 In this case, the `REGISTRAR_ROLE` can still transfer an NFI on the owners behalf if the NFI owner gives approval to the `REGISTRAR_ROLE` through the `approve` function.

-Lastly, each NFR exposes a *lazy registration* interface through the `lazyRegister` function.
+Each NFR exposes a *lazy registration* interface through the `lazyRegister` function.
 This allows the owner of the `REGISTRAR_ROLE` to offload the burden of gas costs to the recipient of the NFI by providing them with signature that the recipient can then present to the contract to register at their convenience with the token `label` serving as a nonce to prevent duplicate registration.
-This feature is disabled by default but can be activated by the `DEFAULT_ADMIN_ROLE` through the `allowLazyRegister` variable. **NOTE**: If lazy registration is enabled, the `allowLabelChange` should be set to `false` as the token label serves as the nonce for lazy registration.
+This feature is disabled by default but can be activated by the `REGISTRAR_ROLE` through the `allowLazyRegister` variable. **NOTE**: If lazy registration is enabled, the `allowLabelChange` should be set to `false` as the token label serves as the nonce for lazy registration.
 If a user is allowed to change their token label, they can register multiple times.

+Lastly, the Hypernet NFR implementation allows for registration by staking token.
+By default, this feature is disabled, but the
+`REGISTRAR_ROLE` can set `registrationToken` to an address of an EIP20-compatible token which will enable the feature.
+The default registration fee is `1e18` (1 token assuming 18 decimal places) which can also be updated by the `REGISTRAR_ROLE`.
+In order to use this feature, a participant will `allow` the NFR to spend `registrationFee` amount of `registrationToken` from their account.
+The NFR will record the registration token address used and fee amount and associate this staking fee with the NFI `tokenId`.
+Upon burning of the NFI, any non-zero registration fee associated with the burned `tokenId` will be transfered to the account who burned the token, *not* the owner of the token at the time of burning.

 ## Install dependencies